DataDog/documentation/content/en/integrations/rsyslog.md

     sudo systemctl restart rsyslog
     ```

-5. Associate your logs with the host metrics and tags:
+5. Associate your logs with the host metrics and tags.

    To make sure that your logs are associated with the metrics and tags from the same host in your Datadog account, set the `HOSTNAME` in your `rsyslog.conf` to match the hostname of your Datadog metrics.